music-practice-tools/music-practice-tools/pages/posts/steve-on-syncopation.md

 This call showed me it can be **both** at the same time with syncopation.
 For example the keyboard stabs of Billy Jean:

-{% video vid="Ji1LmBhN9iM", title="Michael Jackson - Billy Jean" %}.
+{% video vid="Ji1LmBhN9iM", title="Michael Jackson - Billy Jean" %}

 We also discussed the relationship of this to the latin [Clave](<https://en.wikipedia.org/wiki/Clave_(rhythm)>) and African [polyrhythms](https://en.wikipedia.org/wiki/Polyrhythm).
 Plus a diversion into the wonderful Indian [Konnakol](https://en.wikipedia.org/wiki/Konnakol).

-I found counting this way helped wih this classic:
+I found counting this way helped with this classic:

 {% video vid="tGSUjuSBt1A", title="Mission Impossible theme (original)" %}